CallMeJobson/TextAnimation/README.md

-# Cookie Animation With Gsap
+# Animating Text With Gsap
 Learning Gsap by animating text!